potchangelo/next-unsplash/README.md

 1. Download this project, then open project folder in code editor (VSCode or Anything).

-2. Create .env file in project folder, then type your configuration like this.
+2. Create .env.local file in project folder, then type your configuration like this.

 Template
 ```